ihmeuw/vivarium_research/docs/source/models/causes/maternal_hemorrhage_incidence/index.rst

    * - incidence_rate_c367
      - incidence rate of maternal hemorrhage
      - como, decomp_step='step5' for GBD 2019, 'iterative' for GBD 2021
+     - Use the :ref:`total population incidence rate <total population incidence rate>` directly from GBD and do not rescale this parameter to susceptible-population incidence rate using condition prevalence.
+   * - preg_rate
+     - Pregnancy incidence rate
+     - :math:`ASFR + ASFR * SBR + incidence_\text{c995} + incidence_\text{c374}`
      -
+   * - ASFR
+     - Age-specific fertility rate
+     - get_covariate_estimates: coviarate_id=13, decomp_step='iterative'
+     - Assume lognormal distribution of uncertainty.
+   * - SBR
+     - Still to live birth ratio
+     - get_covariate_estimates: covariate_id=2267, decomp_step='iterative' for GBD 2021
+     - Parameter is not age specific and has no draw-level uncertainty.
+Use mean_value as location-specific point parameter.
-   * - incidence_p
+   * - incidence_c995
-     - Pregnancy incidence rate
+     - Incidence rate of abortion and miscarriage cause
-     - Defined on the :ref:`pregnancy model document <other_models_pregnancy>`
-     - Use equations from this linked document, not the closed cohort pregnancy page
+     - como; decomp_step='iterative'
+     - Use the :ref:`total population incidence rate <total population incidence rate>` directly from GBD and do not rescale this parameter to susceptible-population incidence rate using condition prevalence.
-   * - prevalence_np
+   * - incidence_c374
-     - Prevalence of non-pregnant state
+     - Incidence rate of ectopic pregnancy
-     - Defined on the :ref:`pregnancy model document <other_models_pregnancy>`
-     - Use equations from this linked document, not the closed cohort pregnancy page
+     - como; decomp_step='iterative'
+     - Use the :ref:`total population incidence rate <total population incidence rate>` directly from GBD and do not rescale this parameter to susceptible-population incidence rate using condition prevalence.

 Disability adjusted life years
 """""""""""""""""""""""""""""""""""